5 Signs Your Toilet Needs to Be Replaced

 Partial Flushes

-Another related issue is partial flushing, where the toilet doesn’t flush completely, requiring multiple flushes.
-This is not only inconvenient but also wastes water.
+A related problem is partial flushing, where the toilet fails to clear everything in a single flush and requires a second or third attempt.
+This wastes water and adds frustration to your daily routine.
 Choosing a smart toilet can make flushing smoother and more reliable.

-Modern toilets use pressure-assisted flushing systems or gravity-based designs that ensure a more powerful and efficient flush.
-Partial flushes can also lead to recurring plumbing issues and increased maintenance costs.
+Modern toilets rely on pressure-assisted or gravity-based designs that deliver a more powerful, efficient flush.
+Partial flushes can also lead to recurring plumbing issues and higher maintenance costs over time.

 2. Cracks in the Porcelain